sonots/haikanko/README.md

 ### MongoDB

-Used as a Haikanko Web Data Store
+Used as a Haikanko Web Data Store:

 i386